wssimms/gssquared/Docs/DevelopLog.md

 It does not seem like App Nap is the culprit.
 When I flagellate a Alacritty window over top, it doesn't cause the same issues as using a Cursor window.
 Hinting to use opengl, cause the problem a lot less also, though opengl itself is slower than metal.
 Keep an eye on it.

+## Mar 14, 2025

+Created some abstractions for a SystemConfig.
+This is the selection of a platform, and a list of devices and their slots.
+Currently pre-define several of these, with only an Apple II+ fully speced out.
+Eventually, default configs for each type of system will be here, and, users will be able to clone, customize, load and save their own configs.

+As part of this, the OSD now displays the name of the card in each slot that has one.

+This also cleans up the init code in gs2.cpp, which now iterates through the data structure to initialize devices.
+Next step is to gracefully de-initialize them on exit.
+And then, we'll have the framework we need to support powering a system on and off, and changing config at runtime.